 By John Keeling

-(John Keeling and his wife lead the ‘Lake Chapala Birding Club’ which is a group of people interested in birds.
-To receive notices of bird walks etc., leave your e-mail address at avesajijic.com. )
+(Ed.
+Note: John Keeling and his wife lead ‘Los Audubonistas del Lago’ which is a loose-knit group of people interested in birds.
+To receive notices of events please leave your e-mail address at www.avesajijic.com.